2014 Climate LEAP Application Materials

 The goals of Climate LEAP are to:

-- provide an opportunity for students to communicate their knowledge to others.
+- Provide an opportunity for students to communicate their scientific knowledge to others through completion of community outreach project.

-Students participate in a free one-week, non-residential Summer Institute on the campus of UNC-Chapel Hill and multiple Saturday Academies during the school year.
-In addition, students are invited to conduct a community outreach project.
+Students participate in a free one-week, non-residential Summer Institute on the campus of UNC-Chapel Hill and at least four academic year follow-up activities to be held on Saturdays and during teacher workdays or early release days.
+In addition, students are invited to conduct a community outreach project to develop their leadership and science communication skills.

 Dana Haine, Program Director